Code-Institute-Submissions/MilestoneProject1-Wreck-of-Blues/README.md

 ### Tour Shows

-The posters have links to Facebook.
-When clicked, a new page for the link will appear, at present these links all head to the events page of the Facebook page.
-These are old events that had the better posters.
+This area show cases future gigs/shows.
+Under is a quick link to their Facebook events.
+As up-to-date events happen, the posters will have a link to the events.
+At this time, the information about these events are limited.
+At middle devices, one of the posters disappears allowing better visual appearances.
+Also shows the writer has an understanding of the process.

 ### Music

 I used Spotify embedded players, for these was the only source to their music without purchasing the music tracks myself.
-Spoitfy has a free service where the viewer is able to listen to 30secs per track, before been told to 'sign in.'
+Spotify has a free service where the viewer is able to listen to 30secs per track, before been told to 'sign in.'
 For a premium member, these players allow full access to these two cds.
 These players worked on the writers computer and tested on his personal phone.

 ### Video